Ozempic and Wegovy Price Drop 2027: What It Means for Patients

 LillyDirect (for Zepbound and Mounjaro)

 If you are considering switching to tirzepatide, Eli Lilly's LillyDirect platform offers Zepbound single-dose vials at competitive self-pay pricing.
+For patients whose clinical profile makes tirzepatide a good fit, this is worth comparing to the Wegovy self-pay options.

 Patient assistance programmes